danteWei/CSCI-3120/CSCI 3120 A1/README.md

 I could take PCB structure out and make it a separate class, but I didn't because I think it is unnecessary.
 ***
-The program will run on its own until it receives a <code>Ctrl+C</code> command from keyboard.
-Once it receives the command, it will deallocate all memories it created and then quit in 3 seconds.
+The program will run on its own until it received a <code>Ctrl+C</code> command from keyboard.
+Once it received the command, it will deallocate all memories it created and then quit in 3 seconds.

+**Please note that I do have a new queue, and the input processes will only be moved to ready queue when the alarm interrupt is triggered!**

 USAGE:
 --------